Back to all blog posts

 While traditional access control mechanisms help manage document and data access based on permissions, in the unpredictable world of LLMs and the evolving architecture of RAG, a new solution is required to oversee the actual data being requested and received.

-Enter Context**-Based Access Control (CBAC)**, the latest innovative feature from Lasso Security.
+Context-Based Access Control (CBAC) is the latest innovative feature from Lasso Security that will revolutionize the way companies enforce access control and security policies.

 The Need for CBAC